Leonabcd123/dojo/README.md

 Have a small update?
 Send a PR so everyone can benefit.
 For more substantial changes, open an issue to ensure we're on the same page.
-Together, we make this project better for all! ✨
+Together, we make can this project better for all! ✨

+Make sure to take a look at our [contributing guide](/CONTRIBUTING.md) before contributing to this repository.